Membership Service Providers (MSP)

 Adding MSPs to channels

-For information about how to add MSPs to a channel (including the decision of whether to bootstrap ordering nodes with a system channel genesis block), check out Creating a channel.
+For information about how to add MSPs to a channel, check out Creating a channel.

 Best practices